UofT-DSI/building_software/assignments/Assignment.md

 During development, your team must:
 1. Track features using GitHub issues
+   1. Each constituent function of the `Analysis` module should be one or more issues
+   1. Each issue should be assigned to a member of your team
+   1. Your team should distribute workload evenly
 1. Make changes to the repository by forking the main repository, updating your fork, and merging your changes using pull requests

 ## Package API specifications
 #### `class yourteamrepo.Analysis(analysis_config:str)`